 Warren Nelson has been part of the Teachers' Institute since its inception.
 He taught English in Harford County and has offered multiple technology workshops for Harford County Public Schools in Maryland as well as for Goucher College.

-Andrea Parrish works as a lecturer in the special education department at Towson University.
-Her professional experiences and interests lie in the area of autism spectrum disorders, individuals with significant cognitive impairments, and early childhood special education.
+Andrea Parrish is a lecturer and doctoral student at Towson University.
+Her professional experiences and interests lie in the areas of autism spectrum disorders, instructional technology, and early childhood special education.
 Andrea obtained her undergraduate degree in special education from Towson University, graduate degree in special education from Johns Hopkins University, and state certificate in educational administration from Goucher College.
-She has taught in early childhood and elementary classrooms as a special educator and worked in the Baltimore County Public Schools Office of Special Education providing instructional and compliance support to schools across the district.
+She has taught in early childhood and elementary classrooms as a special educator and worked in the Baltimore County Public Schools Office of Special Education.

 Nancy Perkins is a resource teacher in the Office of Secondary Language Arts for Baltimore County Public Schools.
 She holds a B.S. from Towson University and a M.A. from Loyola College.
 Nancy writes secondary language arts and reading curriculum for Baltimore County.
 She also provides professional development literacy presentations for all content areas and grade levels.
 She is a certified regional trainer of the Language! intervention program and a regional trainer of LETRS (Language Essentials for Teachers of Reading and Spelling).